Kakhovskaya line

-The Kakhovskaya line (Кахо́вская ли́ния, /ru/) (Line 11A, formerly Line 11) was an abolished line of the Moscow Metro.
+The Kakhovskaya line (Кахо́вская ли́ния, /ru/) (Line 11A, formerly Line 11) is an abolished line of the Moscow Metro.
 Although the line was formed in 1995, all of the stations date to 1969 when they opened as part of the Zamoskvoretskaya line.
 The Kakhovskaya line was the only conventional line that lacked a full transfer to the ring line.
-It was also the shortest line in the system of only was 3.3 km in length and had only three stations.
+It was also the shortest line in the system of only 3.3 km in length and had only three stations.

 History

 The history of this small line begins in the Moscow urban development plan that was adopted in the early 1960s.
 The plan focused on extending the Zamoskvoretsky radius of the then Gorkovsko–Zamoskvoretskaya line (GZL) to the south.
 Using the ideal of simplified singular architectural pillar-trispan station design (sorokonozhka) that was prominent at the time, construction began in the mid 1960s of extending the Metro past the Kolomenskoye nature reserve and Nagatino industrial zone up to the station of Kashirskaya and then splitting into two directions – one into the rapidly growing districts of Saburovo and Zyuzino and the other one into the future districts of Orekhovo and Borisovo.
 The former branch was to open as part of the extension and would feature a new depot, whilst the second branch would remain in perspective for a decade more as the districts were being built.
 It was the feature of the first (Kakhovskaya) branch that made the whole line appear dissimilar to the standard tangential layout that Moscow Metro radii followed.

 Although it was a practical reason, as the stations of the Kakhovskaya line connect three major transport arteries – the Kashira Highway which continues on to become the M4 (E111) motorway going southwards to Rostov-on-Don and the Caucasus; and the Varshavskoye Highway, which splits into A130 highway going to Roslavl and Belarus & M2 (E105) motorway heading towards Kharkiv and Crimea.
 Furthermore, the line also provides connections to the Paveletsky suburban railway line.
 Thereby, the unorthodox layout was justified in its transport importance.
 In addition most of the residents who were settled in the districts which the line expanded into were families of workers of the Likhachev Factory Plant (ZiL), the largest in Moscow, who aided the construction of the Metro so that the residents would have a direct transport to work via Avtozavodskaya station.
 However the most inspiring reasons of all would be the actual development plan itself rather than the practical reasons.
 The plan had a very ambitious project that coincided with the traditional radial layout of Moscow - to feature a second parallel ring that would allow passengers to bypass the city centre altogether, and in the future the stations of the Kakhovskaya line would become part of it.